Orlando Brown (actor): Legal issues

 On December 22, 2022, Brown was arrested in Lima, Ohio on charges of domestic violence.
 The charge, which was revealed to be on misdemeanor domestic violence, involved allegedly threatening his brother with a hammer and a broken off knife blade.
 Jail records afterwards showed that Brown was being held in Allen County jail on no bond.
 In February 2023, he was released from Allen County jail.

+Business ventures

+After becoming sober again in late 2025, Brown opened his chicken restaurant Orlando Brown's Million Dollar Fried Chicken in Phoenix, Arizona.

 Personal life

 In 2018, Brown appeared on an episode of Dr. Phil, and made false claims, among them that he was the son of musical icon Michael Jackson, saying his full name was Orlando Brown Prince Michael Jackson Jr., and that he had four children, two of whom he had never met and whose names he did not know.
 He claimed the oldest of his children was between the ages of 16 and 18, meaning Brown would have been between 13 and 15 at the time of their birth.
 He additionally claimed he had been sober for four years.
 The episode aired on December 21, 2018.
 After his appearance on the show, Brown opened up about his struggles with addiction at a church fundraising event in 2020.

-Orlando’s oldest three kids are Maisen Brown with Ashely Ashe, Hunter Brown with Omena Alexandra, & Journee Brown with Brianna Henson.
+Orlando's oldest three children are Maisen Brown with Ashely Ashe, Hunter Brown with Omena Alexandra, & Journee Brown with Brianna Henson.